bowdoin-csci2200-s22/bowdoin-csci2200-s22.github.io/index.md

 The first week of classes all 3 meetings will be via __zoom__.

-Below is my zoom room.
 This is the zoom link we'll use for all zoom meetings throughout the semester (e.g. classes, office hours).
+I have disabled the waiting room, but you need to authenticate with your bowdoin account in order to join.

 [https://bowdoin.zoom.us/j/95265450964?pwd=TG5PeUhJQ3ZNRjdCMHhUT05nYUdMZz09](https://bowdoin.zoom.us/j/95265450964?pwd=TG5PeUhJQ3ZNRjdCMHhUT05nYUdMZz09)